LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

   The x-axis is the time in years and the y-axis is on a log-scale.</figcaption>
 </figure>

-There are two ways to save the analysis, it can either be saved as a *.pdf for display purposes or as a tab delimited file.
+There are two ways to save the analysis, it can either be saved as a PDF file for displaying purposes or as a tab delimited file.

 Navigate to **File > Export Data Table**.
 Enter the filename as `hcv_coal.tsv` and save the file.
 The exported file will have five rows, the time, the mean, median, lower and upper boundary of the 95% HPD interval of the estimates,